reinhart1010/nix/docs/en/common/id.md

 `id`

+- Display the current user identity:

+`id -un`

 - Display the current user identity as a number:

 `id -u`

+- Display the current primary group identity:

+`id -gn`

-- Display the current group identity as a number:
+- Display the current primary group identity as a number:

 `id -g`